allegravia/R-ecology/09-exercise-ggplot.md

 png("nations.png", res =300, units="cm", width = 40, height = 20)
 ```

-We now get a world map using the function `getMap`  and XXXXX using the function `fortify`:
+We now get a world map using the function `getMap` and transform the data in a R readable format using the function `fortify`:

 ```
 world<-getMap(resolution = "high")